Le1s/android_device_leeco_x3/README.md

-# LeEco Le 1s (x3) - LineageOS 14.1
+# LeEco Le 1s (x3) - Dirty Unicorns 11.7.2

 ==============

-This branch is device tree for building LineageOS 14.1 Rom for Leeco 1S(eco).
+This branch is device tree for building Dirty Unicorns 11.7.2 Rom for Leeco 1S(eco).

 ---